-Discover what and how often competitors are A/B testing
+Discover what & how often competitors are A/B testing

-With our colour code, you can directly identify in our timeline, if an app has been A/B testing or not.
+With our colour code, you can directly identify in our timeline if an app has been A/B testing.
 When you hover over the dot, you can further identify what element they are A/B testing.
 When you click on a dot, you can even see which versions they are testing.

-Here, We took 8 gaming apps in the US (Gardenscapes, Homescapes, Wildscapes, Lily’s Garden, Royal Garden Tales – Match 3 Puzzle Decoration, Manor Cafe, Matchington Mansion, Butterfly Garden Mystery: Scapes Match 3 Story) and we selected all the metadata changes and looked at the changes on 16th of December.
-You also can see that by clicking on one dot you have the detail for this date (here we clicked on one of Matchington Mansion’s dot on the 16th of December).
+Here, We took 8 gaming apps in the US (Gardenscapes, Homescapes, Wildscapes, Lily’s Garden, Royal Garden Tales, Manor Cafe, Matchington Mansion, Butterfly Garden Mystery).
+We selected all the metadata changes and looked at the changes on December 16.
+You also can see that by clicking on one dot you have the detail for this date (here we clicked on one of Matchington Mansion’s dot on December 16).

-If you have a group of competitors, it is possible that some will A/B test a metadata more than others.
-As a result, within this group, you can learn from each separate A/B test of your competitors.
+If you have a group of competitors, it is possible that some will A/B test one metadata more than others.
+Within this group, you can learn from each A/B test by your competitors.

-Trip.com & Agoda are working on their Description: Trip.com changed their entire text structure while Agoda is trying to see if including “newly listed Home discounts” would make a difference.
+Trip.com & Agoda are working on their app description.
+Trip.com changed their entire text structure, while Agoda is trying to see if including “newly listed Home discounts” would make a difference.

-Booking.com, Hotels.com, Trivago are testing their screenshots: Booking.com and Trivago are testing the background picture when Hotels.com looks at the best keywords between “Secret Price” and “Instant Savings”.
+Booking.com, Hotels.com, and Trivago are testing their app screenshots.
+Booking.com and Trivago are testing the background picture, while Hotels.com looks at the best keywords between “secret price” and “instant savings.”

 You can notice that some apps are trying new versions of their metadata during very popular seasons in order to follow the trend and get more downloads.
 You can check what your competitors A/B tested to get inspired from the versions they decided to keep at the end of the A/B test.
 It could give you valuable insights on best practices and on how you should invest in your A/B testing strategy.

-We looked at the feature graphic changes for the app Gardenscapes in the US during the Christmas season.
-From this example, we notice that Gardenscapes tried to test a Christmas feature graphic at the beginning of the month.
+We looked at the feature graphic changes for the game Gardenscapes in the US during the Christmas season.
+Gardenscapes tried to test a Christmas feature graphic at the beginning of the month.
 However, they quickly changed it back, putting a graphic not related to the Christmas theme.
-The hypothesis behind it is that, by changing their picture, the principle of the game was not clear enough and their brand was not recognizable enough to drive downloads.
-As a result, on the 22nd of December, they stayed with a feature graphic showcasing better the game without including Christmas elements.
+By changing their picture, the principle of the game was not clear enough and their brand was not recognizable enough to drive downloads.
+As a result, on December 22, they stayed with a feature graphic, showcasing better the game without including Christmas elements.

 Sometimes, you can learn not only about the frequency of A/B tests but also their final results.
-Let’s say your app is in the food & drink category and you are not sure if you should put first screenshots of delicious food or the features and specificities of your app.
-To answer that question, go have a look at your competitors and see if they already tried to answer this question.
+Let’s say your app is in the food & drink category and you are not sure if you should put first screenshots of food or the features of your app.
+The best way is to look at your competitors and see what they’ve done.

-Here, we took the example of DoorDash, a food delivery company in the US.
-As you can observe, they first started by testing if two screenshots of food would work better than having: first a screenshot showcasing the app functionality and second a screenshot with food.
+Here, we took the example of DoorDash, a food delivery app in the US.
+They first started by testing if two screenshots of food would work better than having – the first screenshot shows the app’s functionality, while the second depicts food.

-During one month, they alternated between three different food options (asian food, tacos and Burgers) and selected the burger screenshot to be put at the second position of their screenshots:
+Over the course of a month, they switched between three food options (Asian food, tacos, and burgers) and chose the burger screenshot to be placed second in their screenshots.